onflow/flow/docs/content/dapp-development/mainnet-account-setup.md

 ### Step 2: Generate non-custodial account

 A non-custodial account will make sure you are the only one holding the keys to your account.
-It is strongly adviced to use non-custodial accounts for deployment to the mainnet.

 To generate a new key pair with the [Flow CLI](https://github.com/onflow/flow-cli), run the following command: